Bhavyasri666/FUTURE_DS_01/README.md

 Make informed business decisions
 It demonstrates skills in data cleaning, exploratory data analysis, visualization, and business interpretation.

-📌 Internship Context
+📌 Internship Context:

 This project was completed as Task 1 under the Future Interns – Data Analytics Internship Program.

-🙌 Acknowledgements
+🙌 Acknowledgements:

 Special thanks to Future Interns for providing this hands-on learning opportunity and exposure to real-world data analytics.